embedly/embedly-docs/mobile.rst

 Supported Streaming Devices
 ---------------------------
-These are the devices that will support video and audio streaming embeds.
+These are the devices that will support video and audio streaming embeds:

 * iOS (3.0 - 4.3)